Aniracetam

 Upside Rationale

-Aniracetam scores 5.1/10 because its upside is concentrated in cognition, memory, and anxiety-adjacent mechanisms.
-The clearest anchor is older dementia and pharmacology literature, with no modern healthy-adult replication base, so the rating rewards the specific use cases while staying conservative about claims beyond them.
+Aniracetam's upside is concentrated in cognition, memory, and anxiety-adjacent mechanisms.
+The literature is older and pharmacology-led rather than built on modern healthy-adult trials, but it is more substantial than a single study, so the rating rewards the specific use cases while staying conservative about claims beyond them.

-Efficacy (3.0/5.0): Aniracetam earns this efficacy score because the best signals map to cognition, memory, and anxiety-adjacent mechanisms.
+Efficacy (2.9/5.0): Aniracetam earns a near-median efficacy score because the best signals map to cognition, memory, and anxiety-adjacent mechanisms, mostly in older clinical and pharmacology work rather than healthy-adult replication.
 Gouliaev and Senning 1994 is the main anchor, while Nakamura et al. 2001 helps define where the signal remains preliminary.

-Breadth of Benefits (2.3/5.0): Aniracetam has limited breadth outside its core lane.
-The report gives more credit where the evidence matches readers evaluating racetam-style cognitive support rather than systemic health claims, and less where endpoints drift into unrelated systems.
+Breadth of Benefits (3.0/5.0): Aniracetam has moderate breadth around its core lane of memory, cognition, and anxiety-adjacent effects, with AMPA-modulation and cholinergic mechanisms supporting more than one plausible benefit.
+The report gives credit where the evidence matches readers evaluating racetam-style cognitive support, and less where endpoints drift into unrelated systems.

-Speed of Onset (3.4/5.0): Aniracetam can produce faster feedback when the intended effect is acute attention, energy, sleep timing, digestion, or performance.
-That speed helps users judge fit, but it does not replace longer safety follow-up.
+Speed of Onset (2.6/5.0): Aniracetam can produce faster feedback when the intended effect is acute attention or subjective cognitive lift, since it is short-acting and fat-soluble.
+That speed helps users judge fit, but it does not replace longer follow-up, and the subjective signal can be hard to separate from expectation.

 DimensionWeightScoreVisualWeighted